runtipi/runtipi-appstore/apps/nextcloud-mini/metadata/description.md

 - 🔒 **Security** with our encryption mechanisms, [HackerOne bounty program](https://hackerone.com/nextcloud) and two-factor authentication.

 Do you want to learn more about how you can use Nextcloud to access, share, and protect your files, calendars, contacts, communication & more at home and in your organization? [**Learn about all our Features**](https://nextcloud.com/athome/).

+> Warning ⚠️: This is a simple nextcloud instance running only the nextcloud server and a postgres database.
+If you want features like cron and redis, please use the nextcloud app in the appstore.